The Australian Food Network

 Oakhill Food Justice Farm

-Oakhill Farm is a community space and food forest in the heart of Preston.
+Oakhill Farm is a community space and food forest in the heart of Preston, that has been an important part of the local fabric since transformation of the vacant, neglected site began in 2021.

 Located on the corner of Plenty Road and Tyler street, the ‘Oakhill Food Justice Farm’ is Sustain’s second urban farm in Melbourne and represents an important next step in realizing the city-wide vision of a thriving Urban Farm and Food Justice Training Network.